The Abandoned Small Town Of Kaymoor In West Virginia Is Eerily Beautiful

-Kaymoor, also called Kay Moor, WV was a coal camp that operated from 1899 to 1962.
-The town was actually built in two sections, Kaymoor Top and Kaymore Bottom.
-Most of the remains of Kaymoor that can be seen today are from Kaymoor Bottom.
+Kaymoor, also called Kay Moor, West Virginia was a coal camp that operated from 1899 to 1962.
+The town was actually built in two sections, Kaymoor Top and Kaymoor Bottom.
+Most of the remains of Kaymoor that can be seen today are from Kaymoor Bottom, and it’s come to be regarded as perhaps the most beautiful abandoned town in West Virginia.

 In 1960, most of Kaymoor Bottom was destroyed in a fire, and the mine was closed a couple years later.
 The abandoned remains of the town are now owned by the National Park Service.